Permanent residents use Form N-400, Application for Naturalization, to apply for U.S. citizenship through the naturalization process.

 The vast majority of applicants fall into one of the categories above.
 However, there are additional eligibility categories which you can find in Chapter 4 of the USCIS Guide to Naturalization.

 Cost to File N-400

-The cost to naturalize with Form N-400 is more than filing a green card renewal, but significantly less than remaining a permanent resident over a lifetime.
-There is also a fee waiver and partial fee waiver for certain qualified individuals.
+The cost to naturalize with Form N-400 is more than filing a green card renewal, but it is significantly less than remaining a permanent resident over a lifetime.
+What’s more, there’s even a fee waiver and partial fee waiver for certain qualified individuals with low income.
 Learn more about costs of filing Form N-400.

 RECOMMENDED: How to Get U.S. Citizenship at a Reduced Cost